THU-KEG/SeaKR/README.md

 ## Evaluate

-We provide a jupyter notebook `` to do evaluation.
+We provide a jupyter notebook `eval_multihop.ipynb` to do evaluation.
 You just need to replace the output jsonline file name with your own output.